fotakide/DieOffMonitoring/README.md

 # Fir-forest Die-Off Monitoring in Greece

 ## Description
 This research project analyzes drought impacts on Greek mountain ecosystems, focusing on fir forest (Abies cephalonica) die-off in regions such as Chelmos, Mainalo, Taygetos, Parnonas, and Epirus.
-The work includes environmental monitoring, GIS mapping, climate data analysis, and the development of strategies for resilience and restoration. [source: [dasarxeio.com](https://dasarxeio.com/2025/08/01/145507/?fbclid=IwQ0xDSwL56MVleHRuA2FlbQIxMQABHkbJokQhCMbPWyp9B5BhfTiQjc_i3rtFTZOzDlfeDrLWeoQALBKSSqs7HktX_aem_boICuxbIGToYjKLmx3ZoFQ)]
+The work includes environmental monitoring, GIS mapping, and climate data analysis, under the scope of providing valuable insights for the development of resilience and restoration strategies. [source: [dasarxeio.com](https://dasarxeio.com/2025/08/01/145507/?fbclid=IwQ0xDSwL56MVleHRuA2FlbQIxMQABHkbJokQhCMbPWyp9B5BhfTiQjc_i3rtFTZOzDlfeDrLWeoQALBKSSqs7HktX_aem_boICuxbIGToYjKLmx3ZoFQ)]

 The methodology is based on lessons learned from our work with [Copernicus Emergency Management Service (EMS)](https://emergency.copernicus.eu/), in activation [EMSN217 - Fire risk assessment in East Sardinia, Italy](https://riskandrecovery.emergency.copernicus.eu/EMSN217/).